A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge financial support from the Spanish Ministry of Science and Innovation, under grants PID2019-106715GB-C21, from the Spanish National Research Council (CSIC), through the ``Ayuda extraordinaria a Centros de Excelencia Severo Ochoa'' R\&D (CEX2019-000904-S).
+The authors acknowledge financial support from the Spanish Ministry of Science and Innovation, under grants PID2022-137909NB-C21, RED2022-134301-TD and BBVA Foundation via the project “Mathematical optimization for a more efficient, safer and decarbonized maritime transport”.